agent-tools

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple read-only tool with one optional parameter and no output schema, the description adequately explains what it returns and the data source.
-No gaps identified.
+For a tool with one optional parameter and no output schema, the description fully explains what the output covers (latest confirmed updates and current rollout status).
+The data source and language default (via schema) complete the context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.